 October 8, 2018

 The Augsburg Native American Film Series invites you to join us for the international opening of The Eagle and The Condor–From Standing Rock with Love.
-Our evening event will include a virtual introduction from the filmmaker (Kahstosera’a Paulette Moore), a global broadcast to supporters like the Augsburg Native American Film Series, and stories from students, alumni and community members who participated in the fight against DAPL.
+Our evening event will include a virtual introduction from the filmmaker (Kahstosera’a Paulette Moore), a global broadcast through Free Speech TV to supporters like the Augsburg Native American Film Series, and stories from students, alumni and community members who participated in the fight against DAPL.
 We look forward to hearing your memories of Standing Rock as part of our conversation after the film.
+Bring your cell phone to participate in live streaming conversation with the filmmaker and other groups participating in this global experience.

 The film is based around prophecy of the Eagle and Condor that originates with nations from the South and features ceremony held at the Dakota Access Pipeline (DAPL) site on Indigenous People’s Day, October 10th, 2016.
 The ancient prophecy predicted the epic Standing Rock water protection actions – and continues to challenge all to identify and unite our gifts and power.